leangjia/blender_docs/trunk/blender_docs/manual/interface/annotate_tool.rst

 3D Editor
 ---------

-When creating new annotations in the 3D View, there is one tool setting.
+When creating new annotations in the 3D Viewport, there is one tool setting.

 Placement
    The *Placement* option determines where the line is drawn in 3D space.